autowarefoundation/autoware.universe/planning/behavior_path_planner/README.md

 ## Parameters and Configuration

-The configuration files are organized in a hierarchical directory structure for ease of navigation and management.
+The [configuration files](https://github.com/autowarefoundation/autoware_launch/tree/main/autoware_launch/config/planning/scenario_planning/lane_driving/behavior_planning/behavior_path_planner) are organized in a hierarchical directory structure for ease of navigation and management.
 Each subdirectory contains specific configuration files relevant to its module.
 The root directory holds general configuration files that apply to the overall behavior of the planner.
 The following is an overview of the directory structure with the respective configuration files.
-These directories can be found [here](https://github.com/autowarefoundation/autoware_launch/tree/main/autoware_launch/config/planning/scenario_planning/lane_driving/behavior_planning/behavior_path_planner).

 ```text
 behavior_path_planner